BackDooreDCIT/interactiveperiodictable/README.md

 and ***[more](FEATURES.md)***!

+# Future Plans
+I'll be working & improving on the features that already exists, maybe even making some more quality of life features too if I feel like it.

+**For now, these are my plans:**

+- Enlarged & draggable table
+- Animations for element details dialog/popup

+I'm planning on improving the readability and decreasing the complexity of the source code by finding an appropriate **Javascript framework**.
+I'm still deciding whether to use Vue.js or React.js, I'll update this by the time I finally pick one to work with.

 # Personal notes

 This is just a tiny little project I made out of my own interests, and mainly for practicing [Hypertext Markup Language 5 (HTML)](https://www.w3.org/html/), [Cascading Style Sheets (CSS)](https://www.w3schools.com/css/), and for me to learn [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for fetching API.